Cristelknight999/Cristel-Lib/README.md

 ### Creating a structure config
 In your folder you'll have to make another called `structure_configs`.
 In this folder you will create files which will add configs for the structures you want.
-To create a config create a new json file the name of the file will be the name of the config file later.
+To create a config create a new json file.
+The name of this file will be the name of the config file later.
 The file structure should look like this:
 ```
 {